Ramush Haradinaj: From soldier to politician

 After demilitarization of the KLA following NATO's entry into Kosovo in 1999, the KLA was transformed into the Kosovo Protection Corps (KPC).
-In this new force, Haradinaj was appointed as a deputy commander, under Agim Çeku.
+In this new force, Haradinaj was appointed a deputy commander, under Agim Çeku.

 He retired from the KPC on 11 April 2000, and announced that he was entering politics.
 With support from the former communist leader Mahmut Bakalli, Haradinaj founded the Alliance for the Future of Kosovo (AAK) on 29 April 2000.
 He was elected president of the party.

 Following the Kosovo elections of October 2004, Haradinaj entered into coalition talks with the LDK, led by Dr. Rugova, then President of Kosovo.
 Rugova formed a government and nominated Haradinaj as Prime Minister.
-In the Kosovo Assembly, Haradinaj's candidacy for Prime Minister won the support of 72 members out of 120, with only three opposing.
+In the Kosovo Assembly, Haradinaj's candidacy for prime minister won the support of 72 members out of 120, with only three opposing.

 The PDK opposed Haradinaj's coalition with the Rugova-led LDK.
 Haradinaj appeared to form a close and productive working relationship with Ibrahim Rugova and other senior figures in the LDK.

 In February 2009 the Ugandan Muslim rebel group Allied Democratic Forces asked Haradinaj to mediate peace talks with the central government in Kampala.

 On 10 November 2012, Albanian President Bujar Nishani decorated Haradinaj with the Skanderbeg's Order.

 Following the elections in Kosovo in June 2017, Haradinaj was elected Prime Minister of Kosovo on 9 September 2017 as leader of the PANA coalition (PDK-AAK-Nisma-AKR) which also includes Kosovo's ethnic minorities.